by Freddy J. Nager, Founder of Atomic Tango + Consumer Of Both Digital Media And Coffee In Vast Quantities At The Same Time…

 That’s because the true value of Starbucks is not the coffee — it’s the trip itself.

-I see it every day at the office, which has both a traditional coffee brewer (free) and a Keurig single-cup machine (bring your own pod).
-[Note: I do not run this office, otherwise all coffee would flow freely and directly to everyone’s desks.]
-Getting coffee in the office would be cheaper and faster, but at least once per day, several parties trek down to the first-floor Starbucks to queue up with the building’s other denizens.
+I see it every day in modern offices, which have both a traditional coffee brewer (free) and a Keurig single-cup machine (bring your own pod).
+Getting coffee in the office would be cheaper and faster, but at least once per day, several parties trek over to a nearby Starbucks to queue up.
 These aren’t execs with money to burn; they’re support staff for whom this daily Starbucks fix adds up to a sizable annual expense.

 So why do it?